 We are familiar with all forms of intellectual property infringement.
 We have previously solved problems relating to trade marks, design rights, copyright and patents.

 - Nature of the infringement and likely damages if any;

 - Evidence that exists and is missing;

 We always have a strategy in mind.
 This will focus on matters such as:

 - Reducing complexity;

 - Choice of court – for many cases IPEC is the best choice but that isn’t always the case;

 - What is likely to be achieved; and

-The UK legal system is heavily tilted towards settlement of disputes outside of court.
+If you are going to court we do prepare the case for you.
+However, the UK legal system is heavily tilted towards settlement of disputes outside of court.
 Initiation of settlement discussions is a sign of commercial awareness rather than a sign of weakness.
 It is usually cheaper and more effective to settle rather than litigate.
-Often with IP, the IP is out of date and useless by the time of a court hearing making intellectual property litigation fruitless.

 There are many positive reasons why reaching a settlement is in your interest: